Therapy in Kentucky

 For the badasses who are tired of being the strong ones and managing everyone else’s emotions.

-But you learned how to read the room fast.
-You knew who was in a mood before they said anything.
-You figured out how to keep things steady.
-You became the calm one.
+You’ve learned how to read the room fast.
+You know who was in a mood before they said anything.
+You learned to be the calm one.
 The capable one.
 The one who doesn’t need much.

 Now?